11 plus appeals

 It doesn’t matter if you’re nervous.
 The hearing is meant to be “as informal as possible” but, inevitably, when you walk into a strange room and sit down with three panel members, an authority representative and a clerk, it can still seem intimidating.
 Remember that panels are used to dealing with nervous and sometimes distraught parents.
 It is much better to be nervous, than to be in an overconfident or aggressive frame of mind.

 Panel members will not intentionally seek to do anything to add to your stress.
-They have to assess the evidence rigorously, but they will do their best to put you at your ease, so that you can present your case and answer questions properly.
+They have a job to do, but they will try their best to put you at your ease, so that you can present your case and answer questions properly.
 When it’s all over, even if you disagree with the result, I hope you will feel that you have been treated considerately and given a fair hearing.

 A11.
 Is my appeal more likely to succeed if I have professional support, e.g. if I am accompanied by a solicitor or barrister?
 I also note that there are a number of individuals and companies that offer specialist appeals support and advice.

 a.
-Unless there are some difficult legal issues relating to your case, I do not believe that professional support at this sort of hearing is needed or would make any positive difference.
+Unless there are some difficult legal issues relating to your case, I do not believe that professional support is needed or would make any positive difference.

 i.
 The appeal system was devised so that parents did not have to pay for professional advice or seek a remedy in the courts.